How to Reduce Math Anxiety

 By incorporating low-risk/high-reward activities into lesson plans (e.g., games and supplemental math programs), learning will come naturally as students feel more at ease.

-A recent Childhood Education article by Joseph Furner and Barbara Berman says it best:
+An article from Childhood Education by Joseph Furner and Barbara Berman support this idea.

 In a 2015 study by the University of Chicago's Department of Psychology titled, "Intergenerational Effects of Parents’ Math Anxiety on Children’s Math Achievement and Anxiety," researchers studied children in the first and second grade and explored how their parents' anxiety towards mathematics related to their own math achievement.